 We all really enjoyed this top attraction of London.

-Thankfully, during our post pandemic visit (and early start) we had no lines at all.
+Thankfully, during our last visit (and early start) we had no lines at all.
 If it were a “normal” day just the lines to see the crown jewels themselves would be 2.5 hours long.
 My personal opinion is it’s not worth the wait – but not much is in my eyes!

-Honestly, while they were absolutely stunning, I could not help but think about how much world poverty and peasant challenges could be solved if these just weren’t sitting here in thick glass protected by the military looking beautiful for people to gawk at.
+Honestly, while they were absolutely stunning, I could not help but think about how much world poverty and peasant challenges could be solved if these just weren’t sitting here in a thick glass protected by the military looking beautiful for people to gawk at.

 Wowzer!
 This was my first-time visiting Regents Park, Central London’s biggest park, and I was impressed.